TwitterpinterestFacebook

 2025: A Soyuz-2-1a rocket to launch Soyuz MS-28 crew vehicle from Baikonur carrying three members of Expedition 74 to the International Space Station, ISS.
 On Aug.
 21, 2024, Roskosmos announced that Russian cosmonauts Sergei Kud'-Sverchkov, Sergei Mikaev and Oleg Platonov had been assigned to the Soyuz MS-28 crew.

-2025: Russia to launch the first satellite in the Berkut remote-sensing series.
+2025: Russia to launch the first satellite in the Berkut remote-sensing series (INSIDER CONTENT).
 (As of 2024)

 Delayed from July 2024: A Proton-M rocket to launch the Elektro-M No. 2-2 weather-forecasting satellite.